 The photo id verification is an automated process and can be completed relatively quick, having said that some users are experiencing issues with it.
 Also the mini charges on your credit card may sometimes take a few days to show up on your credit card balance.
 To sum it up, it doesn’t seem like you’ll be able to get your Bitcoins instantly if this is the first time you’re buying at Coinbase.

 Coinmama – If you’re buying up to $150 worth of Bitcoins you don’t need to upload any documents for verification.
-You will however need to supply a physical address and verify your email address.
-So the process at Coinmama is much quicker and will take around 1 hour.
+You will however need to supply your address and verify your email address.
+The process at Coinmama is much quicker and can take anywhere between instant and one hour.

 Coinbase – Depending on where you live Coinbase will charge a service fee (3.99%).
 This means that $150 are effectively only $144.15.

-Coinmama – There is a 5% credit card processing fee that is charged by Simplex, the company handling the credit card transactions for Coinmama.
+Coinmama – There is a 5% credit card processing fee.
 This means that your $150 is effectively $142.5.

 This is probably the biggest difference of them all.
-At the time of writing this post the exchange rate on Coinbase is $770 for 1 BTC, on Coinmama on the other hand it’s $855, that’s 11% more!!
+At the time of writing this post the exchange rate on Coinbase is $8,072 for 1 BTC, on Coinmama on the other hand it’s $8,516, that’s 5.5% more.

 Throughout the last few years I’ve heard complaints about support from both companies, however I can say from first hand experience that Coinbase’s support is indeed as bad as it gets.
 You receive as a response usually within 3 days and even then it will probably be some canned response without any reference to your specific case.
 For more information about my experience with Coinbase read this post.
 With Coinmama I’ve managed to get my issues resolved in a timely manner.